Jean-Claude Bourret

 The Beast of Gevaudan and other true stories

-In 1977, in Uruffe, a town in Lorraine, a woman was found burned to death in her apartment, which nevertheless remained intact.
+In 1977, in Uruffe, a town in Lorraine, a woman is found burned to ashes in her apartment even though the building remains untouched.

 Year of publication of the presented edition : 2016 (285 pages)